 “He knew what I was doing with the NUS.
 The last time I saw him, I was running for president.
 He would always call me and say, what part of the world are you in today?
 He would google me and send me anything with my name in case I hadn’t seen it.”

-Ibrahim’s parents have nurtured in their daughter a passion for change that comes not from self-righteous indignation, but a powerful humility.
-It strikes me as the best recipe for leadership.
+Ibrahim’s parents appear to have nurtured in their daughter a passion for change that comes not just from indignation, but humility too.
+It strikes me as a promising recipe for leadership.

 “After my dad passed away, it came back to me again and again about education.